primitivefinance/arbiter/documentation/src/chapter_2.md

 The `objectives` module defines the objective functions for convex optimization.
 This module is currently under development with the goal of implementing optimal routing algorithms in Rust.

+## Lib Crate Integration

+The `lib` crate provides the foundational structures and mechanisms for simulations, integrating closely with the `onchain` crate to enable efficient, live Ethereum interaction.

+* The `agent` module in the `lib` crate works alongside the `executor` module in the `onchain` crate to create and execute transactions based on the agent's characteristics and actions.

+* The `environment` module provides the `SimulationContract` structure used to represent and interact with live contracts on the Ethereum network.
+It cooperates with the `monitor` module from the `onchain` crate to retrieve real-time data from these contracts.

+* The `exchange` module in the `lib` crate complements the `Exchange` trait in the `onchain` crate, providing additional functionality for token swaps.

+* The `historic` module, found in both the `lib` and `onchain` crates, works together to provide an extensive mechanism for working with historical price data.

+## Exchange Module

+A notable inclusion in our project is the `Exchange` and `Cfmm` traits from the `exchange.rs` file.
+They describe the functionality of any contract that can be used to swap tokens.

+## Historic Module

+The `historic.rs` file is essential for generating price paths for a simulation.
+This allows managers to alter prices for infinitely liquid pools.
+The public function `import_price_from_csv` allows the importation of price data from a CSV file.
+This module provides a simple and efficient way to use historical price data in simulations.

 ## Future Directions

 We envision that real-time risk monitoring will become crucial for decentralized applications.
 The `onchain` crate provides a solid foundation to develop this functionality, enabling swift response to real-time data.
 The crate aims to provide a shared framework for sophisticated on-chain actors, thus accelerating innovation in the space.